iYadavVaibhav/iyadavvaibhav.github.io/_posts/notepad.md

   - widgets - component on pages, like progress bar
 - all folders are packages, eg, lib package, src package, models package.

-Architectures (State Management):
-- Flutter allows to use many kind of state management architectures like Redux, BLoC, MobX and many more.
-- These all are commonly used architecture to layer out UI from Database/WebAPIs.

 Basic Workflow:
 - make product class, init constructor, add factory, the get and set functions
 - link this to sqflite